pinga-lab/tesseroid-variable-density/README.md

 to ensure the accuracy of the numerical integration.

 ![Neuquén Basin application](neuquen-basin-application.jpg)
-*Application of the methodology to the Neuquén basin in the Andes.
-The sedimentary pack was modeled using an exponential density function.*
+*Application of the methodology to the Neuquén Basin, a foreland basin in the southern Andes. (a) Topography of the Neuquén Basin and its location in South America. (b) Thickness of the sedimentary basin.
+Inset shows the exponential density profile used in the modeling. (c) Resulting vertical gravitational acceleration at 10 km height modeled by tesseroids with exponential density variation in depth. (d) Difference between gravitational acceleration modeled using the exponential density profile and a homogeneous density.*

 ## Abstract